 - Cytologic features: Mixture of non-degenerate neutrophils and macrophages (roughly 50% neutrophils; in one study of 84 dogs, the median and range of neutrophil percentages was 59%, 0-100% in protein rich transudates identified on the basis of nucleated cell counts ≤5000/μL and total protein ≥2.0 g/dL [Alonso et al 2021a]), with low numbers of small lymphocytes and mesothelial cells.
 Reactive lymphocytes, plasma cells or mesothelial cells may be seen.
-Usually, there is some erythrophagia and hemosiderophages (indicating diapedesis of RBC into the abdominal cavity, although hemorrhage could be concurrent).
+Usually, there is some erythrophagia and hemosiderophages (indicating hemorrhage or extravasation of RBC into the abdominal cavity).
 Thus, cytologic features are similar to a low protein transudate, although the RBC count is frequently higher with evidence of erythrophagia.
 Eosinophil counts are higher in these effusions versus other types of effusions in one study (Alonso et al 2021a).

 Some causes of a high protein transudate are: